-If for any reason the Book-Entry Only System is discontinued, the Series A Bonds will be exchangeable and transferable on the registration books of the Authority at the designated corporate trust office of the Trustee in denominations of \$100,000 of principal amount and any whole multiple of \$5,000 or excess thereof.
-Upon presentation and surrender of any Series A Bond for transfer or exchange, the Trustee will authenticate and deliver in the name of the designated transferee or transferees or the registered owner, as appropriate, one or more new fully registered Series A Bonds in any authorized denomination or denominations.
-For every exchange or transfer of Series A Bonds, the Authority or the Trustee may make a charge sufficient to reimburse it for any tax, fee or other governmental charge required to be paid with respect to such exchange or transfer.
-The Authority shall not be obligated to make any transfer or exchange of any Series A Bonds during the 15-day period preceding an interest or principal payment date.
-Neither the Authority nor the Trustee shall be required to transfer or exchange the Series A Bonds for a period of fifteen days next preceding the mailing of any notice of redemption or to transfer or exchange any Series A Bond called for redemption.
+If for any reason the Book-Entry-Only System is discontinued, the Series 2010 Bonds will be exchangeable and transferable on the registration books of the Authority at the designated corporate trust office of the Trustee in Authorized Denominations of \$5,000 and integral multiples thereof.
+Upon presentation and surrender of any Series

+2010 Bond for transfer or exchange, the Trustee will authenticate and deliver in the name of the designated transferee or transferees or the registered owner, as appropriate, one or more new fully registered Series 2010 Bonds of the same series in any Authorized Denomination or Denominations.
+For every exchange or transfer of Series 2010 Bonds, the Authority or the Trustee may make a charge sufficient to reimburse it for any tax, fee or other governmental charge required to be paid with respect to such exchange or transfer.
+The Authority shall not be obligated to make any transfer or exchange of any Series 2010 Bonds during the 15-day period preceding an interest or principal payment date.
+Neither the Authority nor the Trustee shall be required to transfer or exchange the Series 2010 Bonds for a period of 15 days next preceding the mailing of any notice of redemption or to transfer or exchange any Series 2010 Bond called for redemption.